-Parenting for Dummies: A Beginner’s Guide to Parenting Philosophies
+Parenting for Dummies: A Guide to Parenting Philosophies

 Parenting philosophies, everybody’s got one.

 Finding the right parenting philosophy for your family takes some time and understanding more about the roots of each style can help you better understand which methods are the best fit.
-It might seem like process of elimination at first but taking your time to decide which direction you and your partner would like to take for your parenting strategy.
+It might seem like a

 You’ll get plenty of advice about how to parent and even more people push an urgency on you to make decisions.
 One of the best parts of becoming a parent is empowering yourselves and making your own decisions for the best interest of your family.
 Your style is as unique as you are and you should feel confident to let it shine.